merenlab/anvio.org/tutorials/pangenome-graphs/index.md

 anvi-display-pan -p 03_PAN/Candidatus_Lucifugimonas_marina-PAN.db \
                  -g 03_PAN/Candidatus_Lucifugimonas_marina-GENOMES.db
 ```

+In case this is your first time opening a pangenome, reading [anvi'o pangenomics workflow](https://merenlab.org/2016/11/08/pangenomics-v2/) might be beneficial to you as we won't go into detail on pangenomes here and having some experience on them will help you in the later part of this tutorial.

 After you click on the draw button you should see a pangenome that looks somewhat similar to this.
 We strongly recommend to use Google Chrome to offer you the best possible user experience.